 - Preheat oven to 425 degrees

-- With paper towels pat the chicken dry, sprinkle seasoning on both sides of chicken thighs.
+- With paper towels, pat the chicken dry, and sprinkle seasoning on both sides of the chicken thighs.

-- Heat a large cast iron or oven safe skillet to medium high heat, add coconut oil, let melt.
+- Heat a large cast iron or oven-safe skillet to medium-high heat, add coconut oil, and let melt.

-- Remove chicken and let chicken rest 5 minutes before serving.
+- Remove chicken and let the chicken rest for 5 minutes before serving.